libplctag/protocol_toolkit/src/examples/ethernetip/ethernetip_find_devices/protocol/EtherNetIP_Protocol_Specification.md

    - Use a thread pool approach
    - Use async/event-driven approach with `ptk_socket.h` timeouts

-8. **Error Reporting**: How should protocol-level errors integrate with the `ptk_err` error system?
+8. **Error Reporting**: How should protocol-level errors integrate with the `ptk_err_t` error system?
 Should there be:
-   - Direct mapping of CIP errors to ptk_err codes
+   - Direct mapping of CIP errors to ptk_err_t codes
    - A separate protocol error system
    - Extended error information passing